Minimally Invasive Surgery for A Large Fibroid Is Possible

-Women with large fibroids, or an enlarged uterus often undergo robotic or open procedures at the recommendation of their general practitioner or OB/GYN because they don’t have extensive laparoscopic training.
+Women with a large fibroid or multiple fibroids, or an enlarged uterus often undergo robotic or open procedures at the recommendation of their general practitioner or OB/GYN because they don’t have extensive laparoscopic training.
 When a doctor tells you that you aren’t a candidate for minimally invasive surgery, it could very well be that it’s not you, but the doctor who isn’t the right fit for the surgery you require.

 DualPortGYN and LAAM procedures performed by Dr. Paul J. MacKoul and Dr. Natalya Danilyants at The Center for Innovative GYN Care use the most advanced, minimally invasive laparoscopic techniques.
 These techniques are far better for the patient than open or robotic procedures.
 There is less pain, faster recovery, and can be done as outpatient procedures.

 There are two surgical treatment options for fibroids:

 If you are planning to have children and/or are willing to undergo additional surgeries in the future if the fibroids return, a myomectomy preserves the uterus while removing the fibroids.

 The main reason a myomectomy is performed is to preserve the uterus for pregnancy, or to remove fibroids that are preventing the uterus from becoming pregnant.
 However, removal of fibroids and keeping the uterus will not prevent fibroids from recurring.
 If fibroids return to the uterus, it could require either another myomectomy or a hysterectomy.